 Posted by Laura | December 14, 2016

 Want something specific?
 I’m commissionable!
 That’s the good news.
-The bad news is there’s a really long wait.
+The bad news is there’s a really long wait, especially for large paintings.

 Here are my policies: